Judaism: Dietary laws: kashrut

 The Jewish dietary laws are known as kashrut.
 Food prepared in accordance with them is termed kosher, and food that is not kosher is also known as treifah or treif.
 People who observe these laws are colloquially said to be "keeping kosher".

 Many of the laws apply to animal-based foods.
-For example, in order to be considered kosher, mammals must have split hooves and chew their cud.
+For example, to be considered kosher, mammals must have split hooves and chew their cud.
 The pig is arguably the most well-known example of a non-kosher animal.
 Although it has split hooves, it does not chew its cud.
 For seafood to be kosher, the animal must have fins and scales.
 Certain types of seafood, such as shellfish, crustaceans, and eels, are therefore considered non-kosher.
 Concerning birds, a list of non-kosher species is given in the Torah.
 The exact translations of many of the species have not survived, and some non-kosher birds' identities are no longer certain.
 However, traditions exist about the kashrut status of a few birds.
 For example, both chickens and turkeys are permitted in most communities.
 Other types of animals, such as amphibians, reptiles, and most insects, are prohibited altogether.

 In addition to the requirement that the species be considered kosher, meat and poultry (but not fish) must come from a healthy animal slaughtered in a process known as shechitah.
 Without the proper slaughtering practices even an otherwise kosher animal will be rendered treif.
 The slaughtering process is intended to be quick and relatively painless to the animal.
 Forbidden parts of animals include the blood, some fats, and the area in and around the sciatic nerve.